salexashenko/clementinecat/index.md

 You can also look at more pictures of me [here](https://photos.google.com/share/AF1QipP2LuaEEmSEMI_F2ToZaa48KJW0i92OyRgsYPr0tesM2MzU-aGhOnXlRzIXUgmcNA?key=dHQxQWc1TW1iRnRUcERGbERYb3BZYUZia2ZOaDVB).
 Aren't I majestic?

 P.S.
-Feel free to add more pictures of me!
+Feel free to add more pictures to the album!